DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-4. Choose between 32-bit Download and 64-bit Download for Windows 10.
-I chose 64-bit.
-Windows 11 only has a 64-bit option.
+4. Select either the 32-bit or 64-bit download for Windows 10.
+I selected the 64-bit version.
+Windows 11 offers only the 64-bit option.

 <br>
 <br>